crownstone/crownstone-sdk/REST_API.md

 The crownstone rest api is running on heroku and is available at https://cloud.crownstone.rocks.
 The base url for the rest api is `https://cloud.crownstone.rocks/api`.
 The endpoints are then appended to the base url.
 E.g.
 `POST /users/login` becomes `POST https://cloud.crownstone.rocks/api/users/login`.
 Note, navigating to that URL won't work.
 It's a POST request.
+If you want to use the POST login command, make sure you do not use an access token in this request.

 To explore the API login through: https://cloud.crownstone.rocks/ and copy the accessToken to the explorer.
 The explorer gives an overview of the available endpoints and can be found at https://cloud.crownstone.rocks/explorer/.
 The endpoints describe the parameters as well as the responses.
 An example of the Stone endpoint (see below) can be seen here: